Friday (novel): Plot summary

 With British Canada under martial law, Friday kills a policeman who tries to arrest her and Georges as non-citizens to be interned.
 The two become fugitives, and Friday travels through the California Confederacy, the Lone Star Republic (where she parts from Georges), and the Chicago Imperium as she attempts to reach her headquarters.
 After several adventures, she abandons her attempt to make contact with her employer and then finds that the Tormeys are not at their home.
-An agent of her employer finally tracks her down.
+An agent of her employer tracks her down and takes her to her employer's safe house.
 However, Friday's boss soon dies and the organization disbands, rendering her temporarily homeless and unemployed.
 Her boss has left her money in trust to be used only for the purpose of relocating to an off-Earth colony of her choosing.

 Living in Las Vegas Free State, Friday is eventually recruited for a courier job which will incidentally allow her to visit and evaluate several of the colonies she is considering as future homes.
 However, on an interplanetary cruise ship for her mission, she learns that agents of her new employers are watching her, and that she is a virtual prisoner on the ship.
 Realizing that her mission is top secret and her employers misled her about it, she fears that they will kill her when it is over.
 While the ship is in orbit at a rustic colony world, she escapes with the Tormeys, who have been on the run since the policeman's death and happened to be fleeing Earth on the same ship.
 She is helped and joined in her escape by two of the agents watching her, one of whom was in the group that raped her at the beginning of the story but is now repentant.
 After evading the ship's crew and the remaining agents, Friday and her friends settle in the colony to lead a quiet life as a group family.